HanaNabhan/avr_embedded/README.md

 ## Overview

 The repository includes drivers for various peripherals.
 Each driver is designed to be modular and easily integrated into different projects.
-Alongside these drivers, you’ll find complete project examples that demonstrate the application of these drivers in real-world scenarios.
+Alongside these drivers, you’ll find complete project examples that demonstrate the application of these drivers in real-world scenarios or simulation.

 ### Prerequisites

 Before using this repository, ensure you have the following:

-- An AVR development environment ( AVR-GCC, Atmel Studio or any other compatible IDE).
+- An AVR development environment ( AVR-GCC, Atmel Studio or any other compatible IDE and proteus for simulation).
 - Basic knowledge of C programming and embedded systems.
 - A compatible AVR microcontroller and development board.